raspberrychris/cryptotravellers/content/blog/how-to-sell-bitcoin-in-the-uk.md

 url = "sell-bitcoin-uk"

 +++
 **Bitcoin** has been around since 2009, and many people have been investing in it during that period.
 But if you are not sure how to sell bitcoin, then this guide is perfect for you.
-In order to buy or [**sell Bitcoin**](/sell-bitcoin-uk) in the UK, all you will need is an internet connection and a wallet.
-We will cover everything that you need to know about buying bitcoins from exchanges like [**Coinbase**](/link/coinbase), [**Crypto.com**](/link/sign-up-crypto-dot-com) and trading bitcoins on platforms like LocalBitcoins.
+In order to buy or [sell Bitcoin](/sell-bitcoin-uk) in the UK, all you will need is an internet connection and a wallet.
+We will cover everything that you need to know about buying bitcoins from exchanges like [Coinbase](/link/coinbase), [Crypto.com](/link/sign-up-crypto-dot-com) and trading bitcoins on platforms like [LocalBitcoins](/link/local-bitcoins).

 ## Best Places to Sell Bitcoin (BTC) in the UK